internet5/smart-array-to-tree/README.md

   - `id` (String): An unique node identifier.
 Default: 'id'
   - `pid` (String): A name of a property where a link to a parent node could be found.
 Default: 'pid'
   - `children` (String): The child node name that you want.
 Default: 'children'
-  - `firstPid` (String): The parent id of fisrt level node .
+  - `firstPid` (String): The parent id of top level node .
 Default: null

 #### Return
 - **Array**: Result of transformation